 I’ve done this a number of times and it’s always the same.
 In my case, at least, 98% of the assessment is right on, accurately identifying both my strengths and “areas in need of improvement,” another way to say “weaknesses.”
 And, there are a few comments that “sting” a bit.
 I’m not necessarily surprised by them.
 It’s just a little difficult to see them in writing and to have to deal with them.
 Ouch!

-A typical 360 degree review includes a self assessment and assessments by an individual’s manager, peers, and direct reports.
+A typical 360-degree review includes self-assessment and assessments by an individual’s manager, peers, and direct reports.
 Of course, in the church direct reports most often include a number of volunteers.
 The assessments are typically completed anonymously; assessors provide feedback without identifying themselves.

 The truth is no matter how good we are at creating a “speak the truth to one another” culture in the church, there’s always going to be a certain amount of opinion that is not shared.
 There’s always going to be a certain amount of unresolved conflict.
 It’s the human condition.
 We’re all still sinners, remember?